adriangb/community/rfcs/20200902-pickle-for-keras/README.md

 ## Design Proposal

-The general proposal is to implement the pickle protocol using existing Keras saving functionality as a backend.
-For example, adding pickle to TF Metrics is as simple as the following:
+We propose implementing the Pickle protocol using the existing Keras saving functionality as a backend.
+For example, adding pickle support to TF Metrics is as simple as the following:

 ``` python